Cartheur-Research/Cartheur.2025/README.md

 ## Cartheur.2024

 The portfolio website for the Cartheur effort.
+THIS IS THE TEMPLATE BRANCH

 ## What do we do?